Screw functions of Dirichlet series in the extended Selberg class: Complements

 In case $F \in \mathcal{S}^{\sharp\flat}$, the GRH for $F$ is true if and only if

 for all smooth and compactly supported functions $\phi$ on $\R$ by Smajlovi\'{c}'s explicit formula \cite[Theorem 3.1]{Sm10}, the generalization of Li's criterion \cite[Theorem 4.3]{Sm10}, and argument of the proof of \cite[Theorem 1]{Bo01}.
-Therefore, the generalization of \cite[Theorem 1.4]{Su22} for $F \in \mathcal{S}^{\sharp\flat}$ holds by replacing $g$ with $g_F$.
-The result \cite[Theorem 1.5]{Su22} is also expected to be generalized to the semi-extended Selberg class $F \in \mathcal{S}^{\sharp\flat}$, but detailed calculations for confirmation are left for future work.
+Therefore, the generalization of \cite[Theorem 1.3]{Su22} for $F \in \mathcal{S}^{\sharp\flat}$ holds by replacing $g$ with $g_F$.
+The result \cite[Theorem 1.4]{Su22} is also expected to be generalized to the semi-extended Selberg class $F \in \mathcal{S}^{\sharp\flat}$, but the author has not attempted it yet.

-{\bf Acknowledgments}~ This work was supported by JSPS KAKENHI Grant Number JP17K05163.
+{\bf Acknowledgments}~ The author would like to thank the referee for carefully reading the original version and providing comments that were useful in improving the paper.
+This work was supported by JSPS KAKENHI Grant Number JP17K05163 and JP23K03050.